MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 ## Hardware and software partners

-Microsoft recommends purchasing Integrated Systems built by our hardware partners and validated by Microsoft to provide the best experience running Azure Local. <!--You can also run Azure Local on Validated Nodes, which offer a basic building block for HCI systems to give customers more hardware choices.--> Microsoft partners also offer a single point of contact for implementation and support services.
+Microsoft recommends purchasing Premier Solutions offered in collaboration with our hardware partners to provide the best experience for Azure Local solution. <!--You can also run Azure Local on Validated Nodes, which offer a basic building block for HCI systems to give customers more hardware choices.--> Microsoft partners also offer a single point of contact for implementation and support services.

 Browse the [Azure Local Catalog](https://aka.ms/AzureStackHCICatalog) to view Azure Local solutions from Microsoft partners such as ASUS, Blue Chip, DataON, Dell EMC, Fujitsu, HPE, Hitachi, Lenovo, NEC, primeLine Solutions, QCT, and Supermicro.